davidmshore/InvestingEssentials/docs/professional-advisors.md

 date created: 2024-11-06 16:05
 date modified: 2024-11-11 15:45
 ---
-Financial advisors are a valuable resource, especially early on for helping plan how to maximize returns that fit your retirement goals.
-While advisors can act as managers, a savvy investor who understands the importance of keeping their account costs low should not think of them this way.
-Their value to you is primarily in their expertise about the law and explaining the best options available to help you see how different scenarios can potential play out.
+Financial advisors are a valuable resource, especially early on with helping plan how to maximize returns that fit your retirement goals.
+While advisors can act as managers, a savvy investor should not think of them this way.
+Their value is primarily in their expertise about the law and explaining the best options available to help you see how different scenarios can potential play out.

 Aside from expertise and reputation, the fee structure an advisor uses is the next most important factor.
 Remember, low overhead is the primary factor that will determine how much an account grows over time.